 Important Information About Our Business

-Kensington Castles Limited holds a transitional financial advice provider licence issued by the Financial Markets Authority (FMA) to provide financial advice services.
+Boost Brokers New Zealand Limited holds a Class 2 Financial Advice Provider licence issued by the Financial Markets Authority (FMA) to provide financial advice services.

 Contact Details